eclipse-iceoryx/iceoryx2/examples/python/README.md

 pip install iceoryx2==0.9.999
 ```

-Be sure to switch to the matching release tag to ensure compatability:
+Be sure to switch to the matching release tag to ensure compatibility:

 ```console
 git checkout v0.9.999